rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 ![Balance of a specific account](/assets/img/tutorials/geth-attach-local-node/image-20.png)

-I do not have any funds on my account, so the next step is to transfer some R-BTC to it.
+I do not have any funds in my account, so the next step is to transfer some R-BTC to it.

 ## Transfer R-BTC

-I have one trillion R-BTC at account 1 and nothing at the new account.
+I have one trillion R-BTC in account 1 and nothing on the new account.
 I'd like to transfer 300 billion R-BTC from account 1 to the new account:

 ```js
 eth.sendTransaction({from:eth.accounts[1], to:"0xf6e443fd1c869c6a25d18a9866f3a6c7f8dfb703", value: web3.toWei(300000000000, "ether")})